matthewpalmer/matthewpalmer.github.io/_posts/2017-12-10-install-virtualbox-mac-high-sierra.markdown

 ## How to add a shared folder for Ubuntu on a macOS High Sierra Host?

-Side note: here's how to share files between a Ubuntu virtual machine and macOS High Sierra on VirtualBox.
+Here's how to share files between a Ubuntu virtual machine and macOS High Sierra on VirtualBox.

 * Download, set up your VM.
 See above.